gizatechxyz/giza-cli/docs/examples/create_proof.md

     // Kepp your imports as declared previously
     // use ...

-    // Declare the contract storage, in this case is a dummy storage as we wo't use it
+    // Declare the contract storage, in this case is a dummy storage as we won't use it
 	#[storage]
 	struct Storage {
 		id: u8,